 American – When I want traditional American food, it’s usually involves large amounts of meat, vegetables, fruit and bread.
 I love sandwiches and steak!
 Since soy flour or soy oil is predominately used in wheat goods, I have to avoid or ask questions about the bread, buns, pizza crust, desserts, etc. If a restaurant doesn’t include soy in its wheat products I always have to remember to ask if they also have sesame seeds.
 I also order most of my sandwiches without any condiments or ask for avocado instead.

 Indian – Indian food is probably my favorite type of ethnic food.
 However, there are only a couple dishes I can enjoy that don’t include nickel.
-My favorites include tomato based Chicken Tikka Marsala and Tandoori Chicken!
+My favorites include tomato based Chicken Tikka (not Chicken Tikka Marsala, as that can include nuts) and Tandoori Chicken!
 I hardly eat anything else, as many Indian foods include chickpeas, lentils, or beans.
 Many of their curries are tomato based, instead of coconut sauce based like Thai food.
 I cannot eat coconut, whereas I know some people with nickel food allergies can eat coconut.

 Mexican – Eating Mexican food while on a low-nickel diet isn’t too challenging.
 I always negate the beans, lettuce and wild rice.
 Otherwise, I enjoy vegetarian or meat tacos and burritos.